Setaganga/Setaganga/README.md

 Let's get into my programming side!

-My Primary languages I use are Python and Javascript, I use these a lot for just personal programs, but sometimes I work with them on like Django.
+My Primary languages I use are Python and Javascript, I use these a lot for just small personal programs, but sometimes I work with them on bigger programs and websites with Django.
 I'm currently learning React and Redux and I'm also currently enrolled in the Harvard CS50x Computer Science course.
 I also will soon be signing up for Skillreactor, a fullstack real workplace experience program.

 For my experience, I have not had a job as of now, but I have done community service, had leadership in the majority of projects in school, and have always had a creative and fun mind to spice up teamwork.